AndrewWPhillips/eggql/README.md

 ### Alternatives

-There are 5 excellent mature GraphQL packages for Go which may suit you better.
+There are 5 excellent existing GraphQL packages for Go which may suit you better.

 |                          Project                          | Developer(s)                                                        |
 |:---------------------------------------------------------:|:--------------------------------------------------------------------|